-- Letting the sunlight in without letting warmth escape (and in the summer months, the reverse).
+- Letting the sunlight in without letting warmth escape (and in the summer months, without letting coolness escape).

 - Expanding the sense of space in a room.

-- Bringing natural light to an interior room or hall that doesn't have windows.
+- Bringing natural light into an interior room or hall that doesn’t have windows.

 - Filling wide openings–and creating a flow–between rooms.
 And conversely, enabling adjoining rooms to be closed off from each other as needed, such as for noise or heating reasons.

 Are there different types and styles of French doors?